baobabsoluciones/cornflow/libs/core/README.rst

 ===========

 To start, you need to have a json file containing the schema of the tables you want to create.
+It is possible to generate this json schema from an Excel file with the function :code:`schema_from_excel` from :code:`cornflow-client`.

 Let's assume that this file is stored on your computer as :code:`C:/Users/User/instance.json` Open the terminal, then run: